daniele-rapagnani/melon/docs/docs/object.md

 io.print(myObj.state); // 11
 ```

-The `myObj` in the example above si clearly redundant so melon provides syntactic sugar to make it more expressive:
+The `myObj` in the example above is clearly redundant so melon provides syntactic sugar to make it more expressive:

 ```js
 let myObj = {